-Facebook Inc. supports its social media business through corporate social responsibility (CSR) programs that address stakeholders’ interests and concerns.
-In Archie Carroll’s theory, businesses affect stakeholders, and vice versa.
-In the case of Facebook, stakeholders are highly varied, especially because of the global reach and nature of the social network.
-As one of the largest social media business in the global market, the firm affects more than a billion online users as stakeholders.
-It is of critical importance for Facebook Inc. to ensure that its corporate social responsibility programs and policies are satisfactory in addressing all stakeholders’ concerns.
+Facebook Inc. supports its social media business through corporate social responsibility (CSR) programs that address stakeholders’ interests.
+In Archie B. Carroll’s theory of corporate citizenship, businesses affect stakeholders, and vice versa.
+In this business analysis case of Facebook, the stakeholders are diverse because of the global reach and nature of the social network.
+As one of the largest social media businesses in the international market, the company affects billions of online users as stakeholders.
+These online users include individuals, groups, and businesses.
+Facebook Inc. needs to ensure that its corporate social responsibility programs and policies are satisfactory in addressing stakeholders’ concerns.
 Doing so supports customer loyalty and business competitive advantages, such as the strengths identified in the SWOT analysis of Facebook Inc. The company needs corporate citizenship initiatives that prioritize the most significant of these stakeholders.
 In this way, the corporate responsibility approach recognizes resource limits while strategically enhancing business image and competence.

-A stakeholder analysis of Facebook Inc. underscores the significance of comprehensive corporate social responsibility (CSR) programs and policies.
-A strategy that addresses this need satisfies stakeholders’ concerns while also supporting Facebook’s business strategic objectives in the global online social media market.
+A stakeholder analysis of Facebook Inc. underscores the significance of comprehensive corporate social responsibility (CSR) initiatives and programs.
+The company’s corporate citizenship strategy satisfies stakeholders’ concerns while also supporting Facebook’s business strategic objectives in the multinational online social media market.
 This corporate responsibility approach helps protect the business against the competitive effects of the CSR programs of other online advertising companies like Google LLC (parent company of YouTube LLC), Snap Inc. (Snapchat), Twitter Inc., and Amazon.com Inc.

 Facebook’s Stakeholder Groups & CSR Initiatives

 Facebook’s social media business affects stakeholders around the world.
 This situation requires global standards for the company’s corporate social responsibility initiatives to satisfy stakeholders’ interests.
 For example, the company must maintain privacy policies that satisfy various standards and expectations among users and governments.
-Facebook Inc. has the following stakeholder groups, arranged according to importance in its CSR strategy:
+Facebook Inc. has the following stakeholder groups relevant to corporate citizenship, arranged according to importance in its CSR strategy:

 - Users/Members (most important)